esummers1/esummers1.github.io/_posts/2019-07-26-java-lesson-18-error-handling-part-2.md

 }
 {% endhighlight %}

-This gives you a powerful compile-time tool for verifying the integrity of your error handling.

 ## Custom Exceptions

 You can define your own Exception types that extend Exception - think of the benefit of this as coming up with your own language for describing possible failure conditions in your program.
 If a method that tries to link out to a database throws a `DatabaseOfflineException` if the database doesn't respond, or a `NetworkConnectionOfflineException` if the request can't even be made, then the client that invokes the connection attempt can gracefully and specifically catch these errors, and the code will be inituitive.